Science and politics tied up in global race for a vaccine

 It's far from clear at this point whether Putin has beaten Trump to this medical milestone.

-Putin said the Health Ministry gave its approval after the vaccine underwent the necessary tests and said one of his two adult daughters had been inoculated.
+Putin said the Health Ministry gave its approval after the vaccine, named “Sputnik V," underwent the necessary tests. he said one of his two adult daughters had been inoculated.
 “We should be grateful to those who have taken this first step, which is very important for our country and the whole world,” he said.

 Scientists around the world have been cautioning that even if vaccine candidates are proven to work, it will take even more time to tell how long the protection will last.